AmirShkolnik/Cups-of-Joy/TESTING.md

 ### Known Bugs

-When a user is logged-in he can see other users review status.
+**Author review ststus** - When a user is logged-in he can see other users review status.
 This should be for author only.

 ![errors](documentation/errors/review-status.png)

 ### Unknown Bugs
 I am not aware of any remaining bugs.